hpe-dev-incubator/hpe-dev-portal/content/role/developer/home.md

 }
 </style>

-Every software developer, computer programmer, software engineer, and coder shares the same goal: to create the best software for customers.
-This involves user experience, security, serviceability, and reusability, as well as commercial success.
-In addition to knowing the languages and tools at your disposal, it also requires an understanding of your deployment model - considering the teams in place, the corporate context and the delivery mechanism.
-And in this quickly evolving environment, it’s not always easy to keep up.

-Here, we cover the latest software trends, new programming languages, and new techniques and methodologies to help you improve the way you build software for your customers – whether it’s through open source projects or commercial offerings.
+Every software developer, computer programmer, and coder shares the same goal: to create the best software for customers.
+Here, we cover the latest trends and techniques to help you improve the way you build software for your customers – whether it’s through open source projects or commercial offerings.

-The role of the Developer may overlap with other roles like the [Data-driven Developer](https://developer.hpe.com/role/data-driven-developer/home/) or even the [Data Scientist](https://developer.hpe.com/role/data-scientist/home/).
-On this page, we focus on developers who build the applications that generate data, which Data Scientists can use to support business outcomes.
+Check out some of our other role pages, such as [Data Scientist](https://developer.hpe.com/role/data-scientist/home/) to explore issues you may have in common.

 <br>
 <hr style="background: #7630EA; height: 5px; border: none">